Bed Guide and Mattress Advice from Factory Direct Beds

 Why and when you should purchase yourself a new bed...

-You might also not no that the lifespan of a bed or mattress can greatly depend on lifestyle changes, such as losing or gaining weight, aging etc.
+You might also not know that the lifespan of a bed or mattress can greatly depend on lifestyle changes, such as losing or gaining weight, ageing etc.

 It might be time for a new mattress if...